Native Nations in an Age of Empire and Revolution, 1750-1783

 Robert Stobo, Fort Du Quesne (1754).
 French fort built on the later site of Fort Pitt.

-At a conference held in 1762, Kinderuntie a Seneca warrior rose to speak and chastised the British for not leaving Indian lands after they had driven out the French.
+At a conference held in 1762, Kinderuntie, a Seneca warrior, rose to speak and chastised the British for not leaving Native lands after they had driven out the French.
 He was especially concerned that Fort Pitt remained heavily armed.
 He was not alone in fearing British encroachment.
-In 1762 Neolin, a Delaware Indian religious leader, reported receiving a message from the Master of Life calling for whites to be driven from Indian land, which was made for them alone.
-Neolin’s theology emphasized a return to traditional Indian ways and the rejection of European culture.
-His vision helped to mobilize a pan-Indian confederation to challenge British expansion in the region.
+In 1762 Neolin, a Lenape Indian religious leader, reported receiving a message from the Master of Life calling for whites to be driven from Native land, which was made for them alone.
+Neolin’s theology emphasized a return to traditional lifeways and the rejection of European culture.
+His vision helped to mobilize a multi-nation confederation to challenge British expansion in the region.
 Among his followers was Pontiac, an influential Ottawa chief.
 Pontiac helped to forge an alliance between the Ottawa, Delaware, Ojibwa, Potawatomi and Shawnee nations to fulfill Neolin’s prophesy.

 Pontiac and others sensed that fierce resistance was needed in the face of encroachments by colonial settlers and British territorial expansion.
-As a result, British forts were seized throughout the Ohio Valley and violent conflict broke out between various American Indian nations and whites.
+As a result, Tehy seized British forts throughout the Ohio Valley, and violent conflict broke out between various Native nations and whites.
 Lieutenant Colonel William Browning reported that “at least 1000 Indians” raided the fort at Detroit.
 This was not an isolated incident.

 Selection: B. Franklin and D. Hall, Printers, Minutes of conferences, held at Lancaster, in August, 1762 with the Sachems and Warriors of several Tribes of Northern and Western Indians (1763).

 The uprising spread far and wide, provoking a diverse set of responses from the British.
-In an effort that remains infamous to this day, Amherst wrote to Colonel Henry Bouquet approving his plan to distribute blankets infected with smallpox to the Indians and suggesting that they should also “try Every other method that can serve to Extirpate this Execrable Race.”
+In an effort that remains infamous to this day, Field Marshall Jeffery Amherst wrote to Colonel Henry Bouquet approving his plan to distribute blankets infected with smallpox to Native communities and suggesting that they should also “try Every other method that can serve to Extirpate this Execrable Race.”
 [Amherst to Bouquet, July 16, 1763].
 In From the Heart: Voices of the American Indian, Lee Miller remarks that the “British can congratulate themselves, for they will go down in infamy as the first ‘civilized’ nation to use germ warfare.”

 Selection: William Smith, An historical account of the expedition against the Ohio Indians, in the year MDCCLXIV, under the command of Henry Bouquet (1769).

 In a very different approach aimed at reducing tensions, a royal proclamation issued by King George III in 1763 forbade most British settlement west of the Appalachian Mountains.
-The Proclamation Line would separate whites from Indians in theory, but enforcement was lax and American Indians had reason to distrust that it would be maintained for long.
+The Proclamation Line would separate whites from Native people in theory, but enforcement was lax.
+Indigenous people had reason to distrust that the line would be maintained for long.
 The British refused a peace offering from Pontiac in 1764 and the conflict continued through 1766.
-During Pontiac’s War, as it was often called, Indians were ravaged by smallpox and suffered a series of decisive defeats after a string of early victories.
+During Pontiac’s War, as it was often called, Native communities were ravaged by smallpox and suffered a series of decisive defeats after a string of early victories.

 Selection: William Browning to William Johnson [i.e. Johnson] (April 30, 1764).

 Racial lines hardened during the 1760s.
-Both American Indians and Europeans increasingly referred to divisions between “red” and “white” peoples.
-Neolin, Pontiac, and others reflected this shift, fearing that unless Indian people united to challenge European conquest they would not long survive.
+Both Indigenous and European people increasingly referred to divisions between “red” and “white” peoples.
+Neolin, Pontiac, and others reflected this shift, fearing that unless Indigenous people united to challenge European conquest they would not long survive.
 The Paxton Boys, a group of Scots-Irish frontiersmen from Pennsylvania, fulfilled their worst fears.
-The armed band attacked a group of Susquehannock, murdering over twenty people, after it was rumored that the they were supporters of Pontiac’s rebellion.
+The armed band attacked a group of Susquehannock, murdering over twenty people, after it was rumored that they were supporters of Pontiac.

 Questions to Consider: